DevMountain/node-auth-afternoon/README.md

 * Otherwise, create a const variable called isAuthenticated and set it equal to `bcrypt.compareSync(password, user.hash)`
 * If isAuthenticated is false, send a response with status code 403, and the string 'Incorrect password'.
 * Otherwise, set req.session.user to be the user record that was retrieved from the database.
-* Then send a response of req.session.user, using res.send.
+* Then send req.session.user as a response with status code 200.

 <details><summary><code> login method</code></summary>